ctrlcctrlv/FRBAmericanCursive/README.md

 * ftdump (`freetype2-demos`)

 #### For physics
 FRB American Cursive v2 optionally requires a physics simulator to figure out the correct placement of its stroke numbers.
 This saves a lot of time for the designer, but can be a bit cumbersome to set up, so building is possible without it. v2 uses the Java version of [Processing](https://processing.org/) plus [toxiclibs](https://toxiclibs.org) as its physics engine; you'll also need to install [geomerative](http://www.ricardmarxer.com/geomerative/geomerative-39.zip) to `sketchbook/libraries`.
 This might change in future releases.
+For your convenince, my entire Processing `sketchbook/` directory can be downloaded from [ctrlcctrlv/FRBAmericanCursive-processing-sketchbook](https://github.com/ctrlcctrlv/FRBAmericanCursive-processing-sketchbook).

 <sub>&dagger; These should be standard on most Linux distributions and on Windows under MSYS2.</sub>
 <sub>&Dagger; These are Rust projects and need to be compiled by <kbd>cargo</kbd> and installed into your <kbd>PATH</kbd>.</sub>